mozilla/telemetry-aggregator/README.md

 Telemetry Dashboard
 ===================
+As of 2016-04-13, this code is deprecated.
+See the [python_mozaggregator](https://github.com/mozilla/python_mozaggregator) repo for the next iteration.

 Telemetry dashboard is an analysis job that aggregates telemetry histograms and simple measures, and offers an decent presentation.
 The default dashboard developed in this repository is hosted at